hashgraph/hedera-mirror-node/docs/design/smart-contracts.md

 Optional filters

-- `timestamp` Return the historical state of the contract
+- `timestamp` Return the historical state of the contract.
+Supports all the operators but returns the latest version of that contract within that time range.

 ### List Contract Results